Sunbird-Ed/sunbird-perf-tests/apis-opa-envoy.md

 - Each run was done twice
   - With OPA and Envoy
   - Without OPA and Envoy
-- Some runs were done multiple times to verify throughput, latencies, errors are consistent across multiple runs
+- Some runs were done multiple times to verify throughput, latencies and errors are consistent across multiple runs
 - OPA and Envoy were added as sidecars for the following services on Kubernetes
   - Analytics
   - CertRegistry